IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_maintenance_case_acceptance_view.rst

 Pager
 ---------
-Pager should be set to show all items
+Pager should be set to Display all items

 Sample REST Export